-Results show that present CEPI score (44.78) of Nashik considering all revised standards is less than the CEPI Score of February 2017 (57.05) report.
+Results show that present CEPI score (46.8) of Nashik considering all revised standards is greater than the CEPI Score of February 2018 (33.96) report.
+The increase in the score is mainly due to the increase in the pollution content of Air and ground water.